maximbaz/arch-secure-boot/README.md

 - `secure-boot-linux.efi` - the main image
   - `vmlinuz-linux` + `initramfs-linux` + `*-ucode` + hardcoded `cmdline`
 - `secure-boot-linux-efi-shell.efi` - UEFI shell that is used to boot into a snapshot
-  - needed only because default Dell UEFI shell is buggy
+  - because built-in UEFI shells are known to be buggy
 - `secure-boot-linux-recovery.efi` - recovery image that can be a used to boot from snapshot
   - `vmlinuz-linux` + `initramfs-linux-fallback`
 - `secure-boot-linux-lts-recovery.efi` - recovery LTS image that can be used to boot from snapshot